dijksterhuis/octatools/README.md

 ```bash
 octatools-cli samples grid random <WAV_FILE_PATH> <N_SLICES>
 ```
-**WARNING**: Unique sample file name conventions apply.
-If you want multiple random grids then you need to make copies of the files with different names and then run this command multiple times.

 Or maybe you want to create a slice grid which is linear, i.e. all the slices are the same length and equally spaced apart.
 In which case, you can use:
 ```bash
 octatools-cli samples grid linear <WAV_FILE_PATH> <N_SLICES>
 ```
+**WARNING**: Unique sample file name conventions apply.
+If you want multiple random/linear grids then you need to make copies of the files with different names and then run this command multiple times.

-#### Example: Deconstructing samples based on slices
+#### Example: Splitting samples based on slices
 Let's say you've been creating slices in a sample on the Octatrack.
 You found four or five sections of a long audio file that you really like.
 You'd like to extract just those slices and add them to a "god-chain" that